Paiza: Gallery

 Official pass with Mongolian inscription in 'Phags-pa script reading "By the power of eternal heaven, [this is] an order of the Emperor.
-Whoever does not show respect [to the bearer] will be guilty of an offence."
+Whoever does not show respect [to the bearer] will be guilty of an offense."

-A nightwatchman's pass of the Mongol empire, with inscriptions in Persian (left), Mongolian in 'Phags-pa script (centre), and Uyghur (right).
+A nightwatchman's pass of the Mongol empire, with inscriptions in Persian (left), Mongolian in 'Phags-pa script (center), and Uyghur (right).
 The Mongolian inscription reads "Announcement: Beware of evil-doers".